-Financial assets, other than those measured at fair value through profit or loss, are carried at amortised cost using the effective interest rate method, less allowance for ECLs, if any.
+Financial assets, other than those measured at fair value through profit or loss, are carried at amortised cost using the effective interest rate method, less allowance for expected credit losses ("ECLs"), if any.

 Financial liabilities, other than those at fair value through profit or loss, are measured at amortised cost using the effective interest rate.